COeXISTENCE-PROJECT/URB/README.md

 - ```<env_seed>``` is reproducibility random seed for the traffic environment, default seed is set to be 42,
 - ```<torch_seed>``` is reproducibility random seed for PyTorch, it is **optional** and by default is set to 42.
 - `--skip-metrics` is optional.
 When present, the experiment saves its raw outputs but does not calculate metrics at the end of the run.
+- `--save-model-every N` is optional.
+Supported learning scripts save policy snapshots every `N` completed AV-training episodes and always after the final training episode.
+Snapshots are written to `results/<exp_id>/models/` and are intended for evaluation or analysis, not exact training resumption.
+Non-learning and TorchRL scripts accept this flag but ignore it with a warning.

 For example, the following command runs an experiment using:
 - QMIX algorithm, hyperparameterized by `config/algo_config/qmix_torchrl/config3.json`,